igorpakushin/SlideMenu/README.md

 How to use:
 =========

-* Put the com.yme.customization.sidepanel.CustomHorizontalScrollView.java file to the corresponding folder in your project
+* Put the com.yme.customization.slidemenu.CustomHorizontalScrollView.java file to the corresponding folder in your project
 * Make sure you reference it as a root in your activity layout xml file
 * Make sure the only child of this container is LinearLayout container